jpfleury/gedit-markdown/README.md

 ## Requirements

-- gedit-markdown v3 supports gedit 3.8 and 3.10.
+- gedit-markdown v3 supports gedit 3.28 to 3.38.
 It's shipped with an installer for GNU/Linux.

 - The plugin *Markdown Preview* depends on the packages `python3-markdown` and `gir1.2-webkit2-4.0`.